-- The student does not maintain a 2.5 grade point average. - The student fails to remediate a course failure within twenty (21) days of the course end date. - The student fails to make-up a course absence. - The student fails to maintain satisfactory academic progress. - The student violates the Code of Conduct policy.
+- The student does not earn a 75% or above in a course. - The student does not maintain a 2.5 grade point average. - The student fails to remediate a course failure within twenty (21) days of the course end date. - The student fails to make-up a course absence. - The student fails to maintain satisfactory academic progress. - The student violates the Code of Conduct policy.